 With no formal kitchen training, I spent several years finishing up my PhD in math education, while sharing recipes on Snixy Kitchen.
 My expertise is education, and accordingly, my hope is that you’ll take on culinary challenges, experiment, burn a few batches of cookies, and keep learning new things right along with me.

 When I was young, my mom taught me the unparalleled pleasure of homemade baked goods (and of licking the spatula as soon as the cookies hit the oven).
 At that age, it's unbelievable that someone can figure out how to put these seemingly unrelated components together into something so delicious (it's as awe-inspiring as watching your parents drive from one place to the other without even thinking).
 The idea of a recipe is utterly preposterous when you don't yet know how to read; my mom was a magician and I wanted to be just like her.

-In college, I cooked to ensure nourishment, and occasionally dabbled in a few of my mom's and Big Sarah's (my namesake and home chef extraordinaire) passed-on and time-tested recipes.
-When I moved to Philadelphia, my roommate Ashley and I began preparing nightly dinners as a way to let off steam from the surely stressful day we had in our classrooms.
-Upon my return to California, and more specifically, to a neighborhood where not taking advantage of the local shops would have been a crime, cooking became a more serious endeavor of mine.
-I tried to cook my way through the multitudes of seasonal vegetables available at the produce market down my street.
-The constraint?
-A 26 square foot kitchen with only one cabinet and a refrigerator in the living room space.
+As a theatre major in college, I cooked between rehearsals to ensure nourishment, and occasionally dabbled in a few of my mom's and Big Sarah's (my namesake and home chef extraordinaire) passed-on and time-tested recipes.
+When I moved to Philadelphia to teach math after college, my roommate Ashley and I prepared nightly dinners as a way to let off steam from the surely stressful day we had in our classrooms, but fresh seasonable produce was not yet part of my vocabulary.
+In 2009, I moved back to California, and more specifically, to a neighborhood where not taking advantage of the local shops would have been a crime, and cooking became a more serious endeavor of mine.
+Seasonal cooking.
+In walks Snixy Kitchen, a Bay Area food blog.